CathalDolan/safeface/README.md

 and Python languages, while working with the Django framework, a database and Stripe payments integration.
 The basic layout, functionality and structure is based on Code Institute's ["Ado Boutique"](https://github.com/ckz8780/boutique_ado_v1) Full Stack Frameworks With Django project.

+The site was constructed over a period of 5 weeks between February and March 2021.

 ## 1.1 What is Safe Face
 Safe Face is a b2b (Business to Business) website that allows businesses to purchase protective face masks in a